Best Window Breakers | Tested & Reviewed

 Who Needs a Window Breaker?

-Not many people consider window breakers beyond their vehicles, but they are obviously an essential item for any kit involving a car (or you can use a vehicle escape tool), we also have it as an essential item in an urban kit:
+Not many people consider window breakers beyond their vehicles, but they are obviously an essential item for any kit involving a car (or you can use a vehicle escape tool).
+We also have it as an essential item in an urban kit:

 The versatility of the tool means many of them can be with you on the go.
 We also suggest that you consider one for your daily loadout: